claczny/rtd-rst-test/docs/source/preparation/index.rst

 These consist of a user ID and a key-pair (public and private key).
 Please use these credentials and follow the instructions on the `uni.lu HPC Access website <https://hpc.uni.lu/users/docs/access.html>`_) for `Linux <https://hpc.uni.lu/users/docs/access/access_linux.html>`_, `macOS <https://hpc.uni.lu/users/docs/access/access_linux.html>`_, and `Windows <https://hpc.uni.lu/users/docs/access/access_windows.html>`_.

-N.B.
-The port on which the SSH servers are listening is not the default one (i.e. 22) but **8022**, so please make sure to adjust this in your configuration.
+.. note:: The port on which the SSH servers are listening is not the default one (i.e. 22) but **8022**, so please make sure to adjust this in your configuration.

 To log-in using ``ssh`` under Linux or macOS, use::